1987 McDonald's Open

 The 1987 McDonald's Open took place at MECCA Arena in Milwaukee, United States.
-This was the first edition of the McDonald's Championship and was a round-robin competition between three teams: Milwaukee Bucks, Tracer Milano and the Soviet Union national basketball team.
+This was the first edition of the McDonald's Championship and was a round-robin competition among three teams: the Milwaukee Bucks, Tracer Milano and the Soviet Union national basketball team.
 The decider was played between Milwaukee Bucks and the Soviet Union on 25 October 1987.